sifatjamil369/web-automation-selenium-java/README.md

 # Web Automation using Selenium-Java

-This project automatically tests certain modules the 'https://automationexercise.com' website, creates a report and generate logs.
+This project automatically tests certain modules of the 'https://automationexercise.com' website, creates a report and generate logs.